masc-ucsc/docs/docs/livehd/05-lgraph.md

 `Port_ID`.

 A pair of driver pin and sink pin constitutes an edge.
-In the following API example, an edge is connected from a driver pin (pid1) to a sink pin (pid3).
 The bitwidth of the driver pin determines the edge bitwidth.

 ### Node, Node_pin, and Edge Construction